-Regardless of the numerous suggestions, objections, and petitions in opposition by Bellaire residents who live in the area, P&Z voted in favor of the application by a 3 to 2 vote, however 4 votes were required to approve it.
+Regardless of the numerous suggestions, objections, and petitions in opposition by Bellaire residents who live in the area, P&Z voted on April 11, 2019, in favor of the application by a 3 to 2 vote, however 4 votes were required to approve it.
 A number of residents also supported the project, but I could find only one who lived in close proximity to the property.
 The application was moved to City Council for consideration.

 Rather than continue with the article I decided to let our Bellaire neighbors speak for themselves.
 Below are excerpts from some of the emails sent to P&Z and to the Mayor and City Council.
 High priorities for area residents are green space and flood mitigation, both reasonable solutions.

 You can watch the May 20th video here.
 A decision will be made on June 17, 2019, at the next Council meeting.
 A super majority of 6 votes is required for approval.
 UPDATE: Consideration of the application has been postponed at the request of the applicant.